 Gary Parrish, Farfalla Press, Brooklyn NY

 Peter Lucas Erixon was born in April 1962 in Strömsund, Jämtland, located right in the middle of Sweden.
 Childhood and adolescence in Raftälven.
-At the age of fifteen and after beginning in picturemaking he turned to writing.
-Already in the early teenage years, he made himself known in literary circles through extensive correspondence with several established writers.
+Already in the early teenage years, he made himself known in the Swedish literary circles through extensive correspondence with several established writers.
 In 1979 he began to write literature reviews to support himself.
 After the age of sixteen he has had a mobile life with residences in several places, both in Sweden and abroad, which has been fruitful for his authorship.

 With the innovative novel Röster och brus (2000) Peter Lucas Erixon brutally showed new breadth in his writing in a surprising way.
 Here you can follow a group of people in the outskirts of the underworld of New York City, and in a flood of voices pick up the harrowing fragments of the stories which are told.
 With experimental endeavour the novel challenges the established rules of form by building on - an often rough - dialogue.
 The novel moves into contemporary life in an earnest but also humourous and ironic discourse concerning good and evil.
 In bold provocation the book reaches into our individual and collective responsibilities.

-Erixon's latest novel, Silversnöret - based on a true crime and released on October 2011 - immediately became a success among readers and certain critics.
-After a few weeks the novel came out in its second edition and has become a widely read and deeply appreciated book.
+Erixon's latest novel, Silversnöret - based on a true crime and released in October 2011 - immediately became a success among readers and certain critics.
+After only a few weeks the novel came out in its second edition and has become a widely read and deeply appreciated book.

-2012 Peter Lucas Erixon published Fotismer, his first (really small) collection of poems in twenty three years.
+2012 Peter Lucas Erixon published Fotismer, his first collection of poems in twenty three years.
 In 2013 came PS, a very personal book with essayistic notices about and talks with poet and artist Patti Smith, the very first book of its kind in Scandinavia.
 Patti Smith personally included the book (as one of very few Swedish books) into the World Library that was a part of her photographic exhibition at Kulturhuset, Stockholm, 2017.